 This annual flagship event showcases the groundbreaking research being done in CEHG’s 40+ member labs.
 It will feature keynote speakers Dr. Barbara Koenig (UCSF), Dr. Rasmus Nielsen (UC Berkeley), and Dr. Theodore Porter (UCLA), guest faculty speakers from Stanford and the Bay Area, and CEHG trainee/fellow speakers.
+In the case of rain, our poster session will be held in Munger Building 5 (across the courtyard from Paul Brest Hall).
 Register here by Monday, February 18, 2019!

 |9:00AM-10:00AM||Breakfast/ Check In Begins||Free to all CEHG19 attendees in Paul Brest Lobby or Courtyard|

 |10:10AM-11:05AM||Keynote Rasmus Nielsen, UC Berkeley Professor of Integrative Biology||Human adaptation and disease|

 |11:05AM-11:25AM||Atish Agarwala, Stanford PhD Student in Applied Physics & Current CEHG Fellow||Stabilization of fine-scale host-pathogen diversity by spatiotemporal chaos|